4383/governance/goals/proposed/remove-eventlet.rst

 support code that is cross-compatible with asyncio and non-asyncio runtime environments.

 Internally Awaitlet rely on AsyncIO and Greenlet in the same time.
 Awaitlet bringing together the best of both worlds.

+Awaitlet is a concepts that found its roots in SQLAlchemy.
+Awaitlet is a standalone implementation of this concept.
+An extract.
+The Awaitlet initiative is born from the comments made by Mike Bayer earlier in this proposal, and is born from the different discussions who followed these comments.

 Awaitlet allow using AsyncIO and its derived libraries (aiohttp, etc...) without requiring a complete rewrite of all our applications.